top of page

 King's legacy endures not only through his writings but also through the ongoing fight for equality.
 His collection of speeches, *The Autobiography of Martin Luther King, Jr.*, edited by Charles Patrick Neimeyer, provides a comprehensive look at his life and ideals, making it an essential read for those seeking to understand his impact further (King, 1998).

-In our continuing quest for justice and equality, Dr. King's teachings serve as a beacon of hope and inspiration.
+In exploring these avenues, one can appreciate the depth of Dr. King's contributions to society and recognize his enduring influence on contemporary issues of our continuing quest for justice and equality, Dr. King's teachings serve as a beacon of hope and inspiration.

-Louisa Mastromarino is a certified counselor educator and Licensed Spiritual Health Coach.
+Louisa Mastromarino is a certified counselor educator.
 She holds a Bachelor of Arts Degree in Communications, a Master of Science Degree in School Counseling, and a post master’s degree in Supervision and Educational Leadership.
-Louisa is the author of Spifford Max and the Cycle Pups Go to Washington, D.C., Spifford Max and the Cycle Pups Go to New York City, Spifford Max and the Cycle Pups Go to Philadelphia, Pennsylvania, Brizzley Bear Loves Poetry and additional publications.
 Louisa's work has been highlighted in the noted publications Careers from the Kitchen Table by Raven Blair Davis and Miracles in the Divine by Beverly Pokorski.
-For distant appointments in spiritual coaching email distantholistic@gmail.com.
+For appointments in life coaching email distantholistic@gmail.com.
 Thank you.

 References